March 2017 North American blizzard: New York, New Jersey and Pennsylvania

 Snow started falling on the night of March 13.
 The snow had ended by the evening of March 14.
 Flooding was also caused by this storm.
 Atlantic City, New Jersey recorded 3.02 in of rain, an all time March record.
 Along with high winds, beach erosion was common along the southern shore.
 A National Hockey League game between the New Jersey Devils and Winnipeg Jets was postponed.

-Pennsylvania

 17 in of snow fell in Williamsport, Pennsylvania.

 Snow started falling on the night of March 13.
 Except for small pockets, the snow ended by the early-morning of March 15.
 The National Guard ended bringing a sick child to the hospital during the storm.
 40,000 people lost power during the storm.
 Three deaths have been reported from the state.
 Mail delivery from the United States Postal Service was suspended in many areas.

-South

 Maryland

 Snow started falling on the night of March 13.
 It had turned into sleet by the mid-morning of March 14.
 It left the state by the late-afternoon of March 14.

-Virginia

-Snow on the ground in Hybla Valley, Virginia, the night of March 13.

-Snow started falling on the evening of March 13.
-It had turned into sleet by the mid-morning of March 14.
-It left the state by the morning of March 14.

-Washington, D.C.

-Snow started falling on the evening of March 13.
-By the start of the day of March 14, it had turned into a wintry mix, then to rain.
-It left the area by the afternoon of March 14.
-Washington Dulles airport's flights starting departing at the end of the day.